RayquazaGX/swigraylib/readme.md

 ## Credits ##

-- Huge thanks to [@waruqi](https://github.com/waruqi) leading the awesome [xmake](https://github.com/xmake-io/xmake) build system which keeps all the messes away from the building process, also gave many advices on the build script in this repo himself.
+- Huge thanks to [@waruqi](https://github.com/waruqi) for presenting the awesome [xmake](https://github.com/xmake-io/xmake) build system which keeps all the messes away from the building process, also for giving many advices on the build script in this repo.

 ## LICENSE ##